AshAritra/mc4you-linkvertise-earner/README.md

 <!-- FAQ -->
 ## :grey_question: FAQ

-- Question 1: Will it work for only webste (PylexNodes..)
+- Question 1: Will it work for only webste (mc4you..)

   + Answer 1: Nope brother , I will keep add more versions which will be work on spesific website.
 So stay turned .Also Please keep giving me link of website like PylexNodes

 - Question 2: Can i modify it ?

   + Answer 2: Nope brother its fully obfuscated!
-For some reason .
+For some security reasons, Also I dont want that website to be abused. .

 <!-- License -->